stockmeister/DiscordScraper/README.md

 ## Running the Bot
 * After you're done configuring the above, run the bot using:
 `python Main.py`
-* Your bot will not automatically copy any messages from the channels you selected, post them to the channels you want and expose them on the HTTP API.
+* Your bot will now automatically copy any messages from the channels you selected, post them to the channels you want and expose them on the HTTP API.

 ## HTTP API
 `/`